Legal Methods & Writing Faculty

 Our Legal Writing faculty are respected scholars and accomplished practitioners.
 These professors, the majority of whom hold tenure-track positions, have published widely in scholarly journals.
 They’ve held leadership positions in the Association of Legal Writing Directors and the Legal Writing Institute.
 They are often invited to present their work at regional, national and international conferences of legal educators.

-Terry Jean Seligmann, Associate Dean for Academic Affairs and Arlin M. Adams Professor of Legal Writing, has expertise in special education law and is a nationally known teacher of legal research and writing.
+Terry Jean Seligmann, Emerita Professor of Law, has expertise in special education law and is a nationally known teacher of legal research and writing.
 Professor Seligmann joined the law school as a member of its inaugural faculty in the position of Director of its nationally ranked Legal Writing program.
 Before coming to the law school, Professor Seligmann directed the Legal Writing and Research program at the University of Arkansas School of Law, where she was also a professor of law.
 She previously taught at Suffolk University Law School.
 Professor Seligmann has served on the Boards of Directors of the Association of Legal Writing Directors and the Legal Writing Institute, and has played a leadership role in organizing conferences and roundtables to advance legal research and writing programs.
 She is a former president of the Legal Writing Institute.

 Professor Coleman is an Associate Professor of Law, Director, International Student Programs and our Writing Specialist.
 An experienced writing teacher, editor and writer, Professor Coleman has also practiced law with Conrad, O'Brien, Gellman & Rohn, Hangley Aronchick Segal & Pudlin and Drinker Biddle & Reath.
 Her professional experience includes magazine editing and teaching fiction writing.